np-overflow/handbook/src/proposals/discord.md

 * Workshop announcements need to be sent to at least 3 chats
 * It is hard to keep track of alumni, or even members

-In giant WhatsApp chats such as ours (i.e. > 100 members), people generally don't talk and treat it as an "announcement" chat. **This is not helpful** in our efforts to increase member engagement.
-We want to have members that are actively participating in Overflow, but we have to provide them the platform.
+In giant WhatsApp chats such as ours (i.e. > 100 members), people generally don't talk and treat it as an "announcement" chat.

 ## Background